LAX flights grounded, cancelled because of power outage

 Passengers cheered when power was finally restored to Terminals 1, 7 and 8 three hours or more later.

-Southwest Airlines diverted or cancelled about 40 flights, spokeswoman Michelle Agnew said.
+Southwest Airlines diverted or canceled about 40 flights, spokeswoman Michelle Agnew said.

 The airline said its normal schedule would resume Thursday morning.

-United Airlines said it delayed 19 flights, cancelled two and diverted nine.
+United Airlines said it delayed 19 flights, canceled two and diverted nine.

-Joelle Lai, 35, was waiting in a stalled security line when she received a text message that her flight to Las Vegas was cancelled.
+Joelle Lai, 35, was waiting in a stalled security line when she received a text message that her flight to Las Vegas was canceled.

 "I should have just driven, I would have been there already," she told the Los Angeles Times.